John Tonelli: Flames and Kings years

 During fall 1985, Tonelli was a holdout and missed 22 days of training camp and the early regular season in a bitter standoff with the Islanders.
 Tonelli was the first player under contract in Islanders history to hold out.
 At the time, the New York Times estimated he was making $200,000 per year on a four-year contract.
 After returning to the Islanders and playing out most of the season, he was traded to the Calgary Flames on March 11, 1986, for Richard Kromm and Steve Konroyd.
-The Flames, with Tonelli's experience, reached the Stanley Cup finals for the first time in 1986.
+The Flames, with Tonelli's experience, reached the Stanley Cup Final for the first time in 1986.

 As a free agent, Tonelli was offered a termination contract by the Flames after they benched him during some playoff games in 1988, but he instead signed for the 1988–89 season with the Los Angeles Kings, where he was put on a line with Wayne Gretzky at times.
 Gretzky was traded to the Kings six weeks after the Kings acquired Tonelli.

 A book called Hockey Scouting Report, 1988-89, authored by former NHL goalie John Davidson, who had played for the Islanders' rival the New York Rangers — which lost to the Islanders in the playoffs in 1981, 1982 and 1983 — and a couple of other writers, did a report on Tonelli that made his eyes water.
 "I don't want to point any fingers", Tonelli at the time.
 "Let's just say that the nature of the game is that some guys out there hold grudges a long time."

 The book stated about Tonelli: "Once a good skater with a lot of power, Tonelli's skills are now on the downslide.
 He doesn't have the acceleration he once did, and for a straight-ahead player who had little agility, loss of speed and power is the worst loss that could be suffered.
 He retains a kind of laziness he's long had, in that he won't backcheck as well as he should, sort of coasting back to save his energy for another offensive rush."

 However, Tonelli rewarded the Kings' faith in him by scoring back-to-back 31-goal seasons in 1988–89 and 1989–90.

 During summer 1989, he entered a contract stand-off with Kings GM Rogie Vachon before a deal was reached during the pre-season.
 "You know, I went through a holdout with the Islanders in '86, and that was terrible.
 I was out for 23 days and it became a bitter thing.
 That's something that I didn't want to have happen here.
 I told you that I was looking at other teams this summer.
 My agent was, really.
 My heart was right here", said Tonelli.